 Use notes: the Fuji 90mm lens is very sharp wide open, even along the sides, but maybe just a tad sharper at F/8, so there isn’t much of a reason to stop down the aperture unless there are depth of field requirements.
 Remember, you are getting the depth of field of a 90mm lens, (not a 40mm).

 For transparency (slide) film, use a light meter, and a graduated neutral density filter if you have big thunderheads you want to keep from blowing out.
 Transparency film is not good for beginners, it has a narrow light range, and will clip shadows and highlights quickly!
 However, if exposed correctly, it looks great on the light table!
 For print film, go 1-2 stops longer than your light meter reads and your shadows will look much better.
 Usually, print film clips dark shadows and they look awful, but adding one or two stops to the exposure keeps them from being too dark.
 The highlights will be ok, print film is very forgiving of moderate over exposures.
 I’ve recently been shooting more B&W film.
-I have used Kodak T-max 100, (Pan F Plus, my favorite), (Acros also my favorite) and (FP4, classic BW, it’s ok) but as with all B&W film, it’s sometimes hard to get a good scan as you don’t have digital image correction and enhancement, (D-ICE that eliminates dust and scratches automatically), and some film grain shows harsh with most dedicated film scanners like the Nikon 9000.
+I have used Kodak T-max 100, (Pan F Plus, my old favorite), (Acros also new my favorite) and (FP4, classic BW, it’s ok) but as with all B&W film, it’s sometimes hard to get a good scan as you don’t have digital image correction and enhancement, (D-ICE that eliminates dust and scratches automatically), and some film grain shows harsh with most dedicated film scanners like the Nikon 9000.
 Flatbed scanners like the Epson V700 do a good job with B&W because it has a long fluorescent tube that flattens out the grain, whereas the Nikons have tiny LED lights that accentuate it.
 The Hassleblad X5 scanner has a special light that reduced grain, but it also reduces the resolution.